Tuesday, January 4, 2011

 "God, she's beautiful.
 She's got the prettiest eyes.
 She looks so sexy in that sweater.
 I just want to be alone with her and hold her and kiss her and tell her how much I love her and take care of her.
 Stop it you idiot, she's your wife's sister.
 But I can't help it.
 I'm consumed by her.
 It's been months now.
 I dream about her, I - I - I think about her at the office.
 Oh Lee, what am I gonna do?
 I hear myself moaning over you and it's disgusting.
 Before, when she squeezed past me at the doorway and I smelt that perfume on the back of her neck - Jesus, I - I thought I was gonna swoon.
 Easy!
 You're a dignified financial adviser.
 It doesn't look good for you to swoon."

 I'm swooning just reading it.
 I would give 10 inches off my dick if I could write like that.
-But I do get pleasure out of watch old Woody Allen movies.
+I get so much pleasure out of watch old Woody Allen movies.
 He was so great back in the 80's.
 So great that I nearly forget he later made MELINDA AND MELINDA. [vomits all over keyboard]

 If you've never seen HANNAH AND HER SISTERS I cannot recommend it enough.
 It has an organic quality.
 Entirely interdependent, if you know what I mean.
 I can't put it into words.
 The important thing is, it breathes.
 An epiphany of the soul!